particle1331/ok-transformer/docs/intro.md

 # machine-learning

-This is a collection of notes and experiments on machine learning theory and algorithms.
+A collection of notes and experiments on machine learning theory and algorithms.